Home » ADMISSION » UCSD Acceptance Rate By Major: 2023 Analysis

 What is the UCSD acceptance rate for freshmen and transfer students?
 Can you get into UC San Diego with a low GPA?

-The number of transfer applications reduced by 12% from last year.
-This might be due to prospective applicants working or taking a gap year.
-All in all, UCSD is one of the top UCs that received the highest number of applications this year.
+The number of transfer applications increased by 1.27% from last year.
+Overall, UCSD is among the top UCs with the highest number of applications this year.

-The acceptance rate for transfer students is almost twice that of freshmen, so I recommend going through the community college route if you want to save money.
-Check out the UCSD acceptance rate for 2022 to 2026 in the table below.
+The acceptance rate for transfer students is almost twice that of freshmen, so I recommend going through the community college route to save money.
+Check out the UCSD acceptance rate for classes of 2023 to 2027 in the table below.

 UCSD acceptance rate by major